 A chiropractic adjustment is a highly refined manual process that is developed through years of intensive studies, training and practice.
 Proper chiropractic adjustments have a specific amount of energy, delivered to a precise spot, at the right angle.
-The chiropractor uses his/her hands to adjust the joints, especially those of the spine, in order to reduce pain and restore proper dynamism, balance and range of movement.
-The technique can be adapted to each patient according to his/her individual needs, symptoms and comfort levels.
+Chiropractors use their hands to adjust the joints, especially those of the spine, in order to reduce pain and restore proper dynamism, balance and range of movement.
+The technique can be adapted to each patient according to their individual needs, symptoms and comfort levels.

-Sometimes, you may hear a “pop” noise in the middle of a chiropractic adjustment.
+Sometimes, you may hear a ‘POP!’ noise in the middle of a chiropractic adjustment.
+Rest assured that this is completely normal.
 This particular sound is called a cavitation, and it’s essentially caused by the shift of gas inside the joints.
-Gas, together with lubricating fluids, bursts to fill a partial vacuum which is created when the surfaces of the joints are separated.
+If there is no sound, it does not mean the adjustment was not successful, it simply means that there was no sound from the escaping gas!

 No, each individual diagnosis and care plan is unique.
 Patient’s care is custom-tailored according to age, gender, symptoms, expectations and comfort levels.
 You are unique – why should your chiropractic care be any different?

-Most kids enjoy their chiropractic adjustments!
-The chiropractic theory is based on essential biological and physiological principles that apply to both adults and children.
+Yes, and most kids enjoy their adjustments!
+The essential biological and physiological principles of chiropractic care apply to both adults and children.
 The treatment can be equally beneficial to adults, children and babies.
-Paediatric chiropractic adjustments are extremely gentle on newborns: your chiropractor will apply the same pressure you’d use to test the ripeness of an avocado.
+Paediatric chiropractic adjustments can be extremely gentle: your chiropractor will apply the same pressure you’d use to test the ripeness of a tomato.
 During childhood, periodic examinations by a chiropractor can help to prevent and identify deficiencies or postural weaknesses that may predispose children to significant spinal problems.
 Typical ‘growing pains’ can often be traced to the spine.
-Chiropractic care is always adapted to the individual and in the case of children, the treatment is very specific and delicate.
+Chiropractic care is always adapted to the individual.

 Chiropractic is highly recommended and beneficial for elderly patients.
 Through the use of appropriate and individualised adjustment techniques, a chiropractic doctor can help older patients improve mobility and vitality, reducing the symptoms of diseases typically attributed to ageing, such as arthritis and osteoporosis.